What is cybersecurity?

 If your organization collects payment card information from its customers, you are responsible for complying with the Payment Card Industry Data Security Standard (PCI DDS).
 If you collect health care information, such as payment records from Americans, you are probably covered by the Health Insurance Portability and Accountability Act (HIPAA).
 You may want to maintain an ISO 27001 Information Security Management certificate, which requires you to establish effective controls to protect data security and privacy.

-Whatever the case, failure to maintain cybersecurity in these cases could result in legal fines and penalties, loss of your certification or a loss of trust with payment card companies that could ultimately sink your business.
+Whatever the case, failure to maintain cybersecurity in these instances could result in legal fines and penalties, loss of certification, or a loss of trust with payment card companies, which could ultimately harm your business.

 Cybersecurity protects services from unplanned downtime